 This, in turn, usually leads to dehydration, fatigue and excess acidity.

 Excess gas in the intestine is caused by the alterations that the bacterial flora undergo due to the development of bowel cancer.

 It is, of course, a symptom that can usually be associated with other changes in the body.
 Eating certain foods, common diseases and unhealthy habits can also cause this symptom.

 Knowing how to identify these symptoms and analyzing how recurrent they are is vital in order to achieve a timely detection of the disease.

-Having two or more these symptoms at the same time is reason enough to request the relevant medical tests.
+Having two or more of these symptoms at the same time is reason enough to request the relevant medical tests.